bueckerlars/obsidian-note-mover-shortcut/README.md

 - **Name**: "Move all notes from inbox to notes folder"
 - **Description**: Moves all notes from the configured inbox folder to their respective destination folders based on the current settings:
   - If rules are enabled, notes will be moved according to their criteria
+  - If "Only move notes with rules" is enabled, only notes matching defined rules will be moved
   - If filters are enabled, only notes matching the filter criteria will be moved
   - Otherwise, all notes will be moved to the default note folder
   - **Preview**: Shows a preview of all files to be moved and their destinations before execution